Ajay D. Theophilus

-Rear Admiral Ajay Daniel Theophilus is a serving flag officer of the Indian Navy.
+Rear Admiral Ajay Daniel Theophilus, VSM is a serving flag officer of the Indian Navy.
 He currently serves as the Flag Officer Naval Aviation (FONA) and Flag Officer Commanding Goa Naval Area (FOGA).
 He previously served as the Deputy Commandant of the Indian Naval Academy (INA).
 He earlier served as the Commanding Officer of INS Hansa and was the commissioning commanding officer of the first Mikoyan MiG-29K naval air squadron INAS 303.

 Naval career

 Theophilus joined the Indian Naval Academy on 28 August 1987 and was commissioned into the Indian Navy on 1 July 1991.
 He was selected to undergo the pilot's course in June 1992.
 He trained as a Naval aviator and qualified as a fighter pilot.
 He has over 3000 hours of flying experience and has flown the HAL HJT-16 Kiran, the HAL HPT-32 Deepak, the Mikoyan-Gurevich MiG-21, the British Aerospace Sea Harrier and the MiG-29K aircraft.